‹ Back to Corporate Social Responsibility

 There are other situations in which a conflict of interest may arise.
 If you have concerns about any situation, follow the steps outlined in the Section on “Reporting Ethical Violations.”

 Other than for gifts with a value of no more than U.S. $50 given or received in the normal course of business, neither you nor your relatives may give gifts to, or receive gifts from, ADP’s current or prospective clients, vendors or any other commercial partners.
-Presenting or accepting any other gifts to or from private commercial parties requires prior written approval from your business unit CFO , who must review the proposed gift with the Anti-Bribery Committee .
+Presenting or accepting any other gifts to or from private commercial parties requires prior written approval from your business unit CFO and from the Anti-Bribery Committee.

 Travel, Meals, and Entertainment Expenditures

-ADP permits accepting or incurring proportionate and reasonable expenditures for travel, meals and entertainment expenses legitimately designed to show appreciation to existing business partners, present products and services, or establish cordial business relations, provided that such expenditures:
+ADP permits accepting or providing proportionate and reasonable expenditures for travel, meals and entertainment that are legitimately designed to show appreciation to existing business partners, present products and services, or establish cordial business relations, provided that such travel arrangements, meals and entertainment:

-Before providing or accepting, directly or indirectly, any travel, meals or entertainment expenditure reasonably valued at more than U.S. $250 for each guest, you must first obtain written permission from your business unit CFO, who must review the proposed expenditure with the Anti-Bribery Committee.
+Before providing or accepting, directly or indirectly, any travel arrangements, meals or entertainment that are reasonably valued at more than U.S. $250 for each guest, you must first obtain written permission from your business unit CFO and from the Anti-Bribery Committee.
 Since the level of appropriate expenditures may vary significantly from country to country, CFOs of local business units are authorized to adopt lower hospitality limits for their respective jurisdictions.

 Dealing with government employees is often different than dealing with private persons.
 Many governmental bodies in the United States and abroad strictly prohibit the receipt of any gratuities by their employees, including meals and entertainment.
 ADP’s Anti-Bribery Policy contains detailed rules applicable to interactions with government officials.
 You must be aware of and strictly follow the prohibitions set out in ADP’s Anti-Bribery Policy.
 In all cases, you must never directly or indirectly (e.g., through the use of a third party) promise or give any type of gratuity, kickback, bribe, payoff or advantage (whether in cash or any other form) to officials of governmental units or any other governmental organization, whether in the country of your residence or not.